 In 2019, the Cobalt People team launched our first company-wide career paths.
 This was an important exercise, as it helps employees understand their growth trajectory with the company and ensures managers are regularly having performance and growth conversations with direct reports.

 These are the steps we used to create our paths, based on what we’ve humbly learned over the past year.
-For more insight as to how we approach performance management and why it matters, check out this post.

 Now, onward into the weeds.
 Here are the steps we took to create our career paths: